 Permanent paralysis is one of the worst outcomes an accident can have.
 If someone else’s misconduct led to a paralyzing injury, you deserve significant payment from the wrongdoer for your suffering.

 However, pursuing legal action can be difficult while recovering from your injuries.
 Let a Norristown paralysis injury lawyer handle every aspect of your case while you focus on healing.
-With the skilled attorneys at Ostroff Injury Law by your side, you can demand payment for every loss your injury has caused and will cause in the future.
+With the skilled attorneys at Ostroff Godshall Injury and Accident Lawyers by your side, you can demand payment for every loss your injury has caused and will cause in the future.

 How Negligence Can Cause a Paralyzing Injury